thephez/readme-dash-core/v0.14.1/Core Reference/Transactions/Raw Transaction Format.md

 }
 ```

-For special transactions (those using the extraPayload fields), JSON-RPC responses contain a parsed JSON representation of the Transaction Payload.
+For <<glossary:special transactions>> (those using the extraPayload fields), JSON-RPC responses contain a parsed JSON representation of the Transaction Payload.

 The sample transaction below shows the response for a quorum commitment special transaction: